kdeldycke/e107-importer/readme.txt

 Looks like you have some kind of Unicode transcoding errors.
 Before running e107 Importer, your e107 site must be fully encoded in UTF-8.
 If it's not the case, please have a look at the [*Upgrading database content to UTF-8*](http://wiki.e107.org/?title=Upgrading_database_content_to_UTF8) article on e107 wiki.

-= Can you add import of e107 forums to BuddyPress and bbPress ? =
+= Can you add import of e107 forums to BuddyPress and bbPress 1.x ? =

 This plugin currently import forums to bbPress.
-But [the WordPress plugin version](http://wordpress.org/extend/plugins/bbpress/), not [the standalone version](http://bbpress.org/).
-I also don't plan to support [BuddyPress](http://buddypress.org/) forums.
-I'm only interested in the bbPress plugin as it currently has features I'm interested in.
+But [the brand new 2.x plugin version](http://wordpress.org/extend/plugins/bbpress/), not the legacy standalone 1.x version.
+As for [BuddyPress](http://buddypress.org/) forums, they are [planed to be replaced](http://bbpress.org/blog/2011/05/bbpress-2-0-beta-1/) by a future version of the new 2.x bbPress.

-I'm still happy to add support of the two others if you have code to contribute.
+So as you can see, there is no need to add specific support of the these forums.
+You just have to be patient.

 = Why profanities show up in imported content ? =